csatuic/cs361-website-old/_labs/lab1.md

 # Lab 1: Welcome/intro

 This lab is an easy one.
-Please complete these activities:
+Please complete these activities WHILE YOU ARE IN YOUR LAB SESSION (that part is important):

 1. Read the syllabus, and if you have any questions, ask on [Piazza]({{ site.discussion}}).
 1. Take [the pre-class survey](https://forms.gle/SvDr1wyDyUvFLdcL9)